Esri/developer-support/web-js/4.x/flight-controls/README.md

 ##Usage Notes

-The keyboard commands can be shown by clicking on the "Show Map Controls" button.
-The map MUST be in focus to use the keyboard commands.
-Click on the map object to bring it in focus.
+The keyboard commands can be shown by clicking the "Show Map Controls" button.
+The map MUST be in focus to use keyboard commands.
+Click the map to bring it into focus.
 The range slider allows you to increase the map movement speed.
 There are 7 preset locations which can be reached by clicking the buttons in the two button groups.

 ##How it works:
 The following snippets highlight the important portions of the code.